ahawkins/hawkins.io/_posts/2010-10-31-lessons_from_a_startup.md

 ---
 layout: post
-title: Lessons form a Startup
+title: Lessons From a Startup
 ---

 I’ve been working as the lead developer at Finnish start up for about 9 months now.